Aliases for AANAT Gene

 GeneCards Summary for AANAT Gene

 AANAT (Aralkylamine N-Acetyltransferase) is a Protein Coding gene.
-Diseases associated with AANAT include delayed sleep phase syndrome and sleep disorder.
-Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with AANAT include Delayed Sleep Phase Syndrome and Dissociative Amnesia.
+Among its related pathways are Circadian rythm related genes and superpathway of tryptophan utilization.
 GO annotations related to this gene include N-acetyltransferase activity and arylamine N-acetyltransferase activity.

 UniProtKB/Swiss-Prot for AANAT Gene